-Although new clients often come to us with questions about online and off-line marketing budgets, the reality is that it’s up to each company to make their own decisions about what they can or should spend towards driving new business.
-Still, we have noticed that there are two big mistakes that organizations of all sizes tend to make again and again:
+Although new clients often come to us with questions about online and off-line marketing budgets.
+The reality is that it’s up to each company to make their own decisions about what they can or should spend towards driving new business.
+Still, we have noticed that there are two marketing budget mistakes that organizations of all sizes tend to make again and again:

 The bottom line is that setting your marketing budget is a bit of a balancing act.
 You want to be sure to invest enough to ensure you’ll be on stable footing for the future, leave a little to try new ideas, and devote the lion’s share to high-ROI plans and activities.